tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 * Show the magic: show the most transformative posts in the feed and frame them as learning moments

 Product:
 * A north star for the LinkedIn feed around what a "good" post is.
-Centering value around learning.
+Centering value around learning
+* A better experience for curating who you follow based on who you can learn from
 * New ways for people to share their courses and learning journeys on their profile
 * New tools for course providers and education platforms to hook into LinkedIn